mbutler/yf-concat/README.md

 # yf-concat
-a quick and dirty way to concatenate a pages into single text files
+a quick and dirty way to concatenate pages into single text files

 1) Generate a json file called directory-list.json with an array of all the names of your Hathi directories.
 I did this on the command line with ls > directory-list.json and then just used find/replace to wrap them in quotation marks and commas as needed.
 I left my json file as an example of how it should look.